 60-hour and 70-hour limits

-For commercial truck drivers who do not drive every day of the week, they may not drive after 60 hours on duty in seven consecutive days.
-For commercial truck drivers who drive every day of the week, they may not drive after 70 hours on duty in eight consecutive days.
-In both cases, the driver may start the seven (or eight) consecutive day period after taking 34 or more consecutive hours off-duty.
+Commercial truck drivers who don’t drive every day of the week may not drive after 60 hours on duty in seven consecutive days.
+If they drive every day of the week, they may not drive after 70 hours on duty in eight consecutive days.
+In both cases, the driver may start the seven- or eight-day period after taking 34 or more consecutive hours off duty.

-Commercial truck drivers can restart their 60-hour/70-hour limits for driving after taking 34 consecutive hours off-duty.
+Commercial truck drivers can restart their 60-hour/70-hour limits for driving after taking 34 consecutive hours off duty.
 They can commence their new workweek after resetting the clock with the time off.
-The driver can perform other on-duty tasks besides driving (e.g., paperwork, unloading and unloading goods) during the restart period.
+The driver can perform on-duty tasks besides driving (e.g., paperwork, loading and unloading goods) during the restart period.

-FMCSA provides the following example of the 70-hour limit and 34-hour restart rule: If you follow the 70-hour/8-day limit and work 14 hours per day for five days consecutively, you will have been on duty for 70 hours.
+FMCSA provides this example of the 70-hour limit and 34-hour restart rule: If you follow the 70-hour/eight-day limit and work 14 hours per day for five consecutive days, you will have been on duty for 70 hours.
 You would not be able drive again until you drop below 70 hours worked in an eight-day period.
 However, if your company allows you to use the 34-hour restart provision, you would have driving time available immediately after 34 consecutive hours off duty.
 You would then begin a new period of eight consecutive days and have 70 hours available.

 Exemptions to the HOS rules